zamster201/OTK/README.md

 What you’ve just described is:

-> **WEN-as-a-Command-Deck** — a _universal productivity HUD_, purpose-built for launching agent prompts, scripts, Obsidian commands, logging macros, and more.
+> **OTK-as-a-Command-Deck** — a _universal productivity HUD_, purpose-built for launching agent prompts, scripts, Obsidian commands, logging macros, and more.

 We’re now talking about a **parallel fork** of WEN that serves as a cognitive cockpit — not just a desktop switcher.